 Which brings me to what you can do that’s new in Disney Springs.

 The new Coca Cola store is truly a sight to be seen.
 Three stories of drinks and merchandise make it a hot spot.
 Plus, the view from the 3rd floor is incredible.
 I particularly like the rooftop garden feel up there.
 This is also where you can try a variety of sodas and appetizer fare.

 Disney Springs has always been the place to go for theme park merchandise outside of the theme parks.
 However, the area has expanded to be a true retail destination.
 Over 100 stores are spread throughout the property, which still include the popular Disney themed stores in addition to stores such as Columbia, Curl, Mac Cosmetics, Lucky Brand just to name a few.
-Find them all at the Disney Springs Website.

 Splash Pad Party

 The splash pad outside Once Upon a Toy has been there for as long as I can remember.
 However, I’ve never seen it as popular as I do now.
 When we strolled by there recently, a DJ played upbeat current hits (yes, we were whippin’ and nay nayin’.)
 Kids had beach balls and hula hoops.
 It was a regular beach party.

 Disney Springs has expanded their dining options and it doesn’t look as if they are done yet.
 While there are still a few Disney run restaurants, most appear to artisan and celebrity chefs (Morimoto, Guy Fieri) as well as gourmet delights.
 Some of my favorite new options include Jock Lindsay’s Hangar Bar – an Indiana Jones themed bar, Vivoli Il Gelato, and the permanent food trucks.
 STK looks promising as well.